TN 180 (01-21)

 • offer the beneficiary, recipient, or rep payee assistance to enroll for direct deposit at another FI;

-• provide the option that he or she enroll for a Direct Express debit card if he or she currently has direct deposit.
+• provide the option that they enroll for a Direct Express debit card if they currently have direct deposit.
 See Direct Deposit as a Form of Electronic Payment in GN 02402.001; and

 • remove the direct deposit RTN and DAN, verify the mailing address, if applicable.